Install Apache2, MySQL and PHP or Lamp On Ubuntu

-After complete the Apache2 web server installation, please open your browser and putt your server IP address or http://localhost.Then you will see an Apache2 default page.
+After completing the Apache2 web server installation, please open your browser and enter your server IP address or http://localhost.Then you will see an Apache2 default page.
 Like this

 sudo apt install mariadb-server mariadb-client

 After installing the MySQL Database Server on Ubuntu, You need to run the following commands.
-Stop and Start again MySQL database.
+Stop and Start the MySQL database.

 sudo service mysql stop